No idea where to start with your wedding planning timeline?

 - Arrange for wedding day transportation.

-- Make final decisions on floral choices – for bouquets, bouttonieres, centerpieces and additional decor etc.
+- Make final decisions on floral choices for bouquets, boutonnieres, centerpieces, and additional decor.
+Place a wholesale flower order if DIYing your wedding flowers.

 - Are you doing wedding favors?
 Secure them now or begin DIYing them!